RehabAbotalep/RehabAbotalep.github.io/_posts/2024-06-01-tracking-field-usage.md

         $workItemCount = if ($workItems) { $workItems.Count } else { 0 }
         $markdownContent += "`n|$index|$projectName|$workItemCount|"
         $index++
-    }
+        Write-Output "$projectName has $workItemCount work items using the field" }

     # Define the markdown file path relative to the script's directory